 Many of whom sat down with our CMO & Partner, Rui, to share their advice.

-By delving into their experiences and insights, I’ll share their lessons on building authentic customer relationships, focusing on product benefits, crafting captivating brand stories, leveraging networking and collaboration, and mastering distribution strategies.
+By delving into their experiences and insights, I’ll share their marketing lessons on building authentic customer relationships, focusing on product benefits, crafting captivating brand stories, leveraging networking and collaboration, and mastering distribution strategies.

 Starting with taking the time to build real relationships with your customers.